kamranahmedse/developer-roadmap/src/data/roadmaps/engineering-manager/content/development--release-workflow@bpJPDbifPwS4ScOoATlEI.md

 # Development / Release Workflow

-An Engineering Manager plays a pivotal role in overseeing the development and release workflow.
-It's their responsibility to ensure that the engineering team maintains a high standard of quality while adhering to established processes.
-This requires them to balance the trade-offs between speed and quality, fix bugs and bottlenecks, and refine processes to increase efficiency.
-Dealing with any disruptions or last-minute changes in this workflow is also part of their job.
-To excel in this area, they need strong problem-solving skills, excellent leadership abilities, and deep technical knowledge.
+Engineering managers are crucial to structuring Development/Release Workflow within a quality and process framework.
+With the end goal of managing and improving the software quality, they shape and guide the workflow.

+Their key duties involve creating a seamless process from development to release that can be easily understood and used by all team members.
+They must balance the need for rigorous testing and quality assurance with delivering on schedule to avoid costly delays.

+Challenges include ensuring that all workflow steps are followed and troubleshooting any issues that arise.
+Success in this role requires a strong understanding of software development, attention to detail, excellent time management skills, and the capability to handle unforeseen obstacles with grace.